emilyenegrette/emilyenegrette/README.md

 As a highly motivated and experienced Front-End Developer <br /> I am excited to bring my skills and passion to your organization.
 With over a year of experience in the industry, I have honed my skills in HTML, CSS, JavaScript, Node.js, React.js, WordPress, WooCommerce, Firebase, Firestore, SQL, MailPoet, Figma, Trello, Scrum, Git, and GitHub, and Asana. 👩‍💻

-Currently based in Chicago, I am committed to staying up-to-date with the latest technologies and trends in the industry to provide exceptional results for my clients. 📍
+Currently based in Seattle, I am committed to staying up-to-date with the latest technologies and trends in the industry to provide exceptional results for my clients. 📍

 My ability to work well in a team, attention to detail and strong work ethic allows me to deliver high-quality projects on time and within budget.
 I am also highly adaptable and can quickly learn new technologies and processes to meet the needs of any project. 🌠